Carbon comes in many forms.

 Building Soil Carbon

-The process of building soil carbon isn't taught outside of getting a degree in Agronomy.
-Nevertheless, it's a complex and important function that has an immense effect on the health of our plants, soil, and planet.
+Building soil carbon isn't taught outside of getting a degree in Agronomy.
+Nevertheless, it's a complex and important function that immensely affects the health of our plants, soil, and planet.

-Building organic carbon in the soil not only creates a healthier growing environment, but the process also pulls excess carbon out of the atmosphere.
+Building organic carbon in the soil not only creates a healthier growing environment but also pulls excess carbon out of the atmosphere.
 Farmers and horticulturists can facilitate this process by using foliar applications for nutritional inputs.

 Foliar applications can be used to increase soil carbon by making carbon more available to the leaf surface, which the plants will then sequester into the soil.